rajvishah/gpuga/README.md

 Over the last few months I have received multiple requests for the code but I could not find the final working copy of the code that I had used for the paper.
-I am publishing an older version of the code that I could fine AS IS, UNTESTED and WITHOUT ANY WARRANTY.
+I am publishing an older version of the code that I could find "AS IS, UNTESTED and WITHOUT WARRANTY".

 If you find the code useful, please cite our paper.

 @INPROCEEDINGS{,
 	AUTHOR       = "Rajvi Shah, P J Narayanan, Kishore Kothapalli",